Example of configuring security groups for cloud servers on the same subnet

 What you need to customize

-- A web server is deployed on one server, the server is connected to the Internet via a public IP address;
+- a web server is deployed on one server, the server is connected to the Internet via a public IP address;

 - a MySQL database is deployed on another server, which receives requests from the web server on standard port 3306.